PhilterPaper/Perl-SVG-Reader/README.md

 * INFO/RoadMap file for the SVG::Reader road map
 * CONTRIBUTING file for how to contribute to the project
-* INFO/SUPPORT file for information on reporting bugs, etc. via GitHub Issues (preferred), or the author's website
+* INFO/SUPPORT file for information on reporting bugs, etc. via GitHub Issues
 * INFO/DEPRECATED file for information on deprecated features
 * INFO/Changes\* files for older change logs